 Semester One Semester Two

-Course in Concentration I Course in Concentration II Course in Concentration III Course in Concentration IV
+Course in Concentration I Course in Concentration III

+Course in Concentration II Course in Concentration IV

-CLA 2071 Greek Literature and Civilization HIS 2108 Early Aegean and Greek Civilizations to 338 B.C.
+CLA 2071 Greek Literature and Civilization HIS 2108 Early Aegean and Greek

+Civilizations to 338 B.C.

+or

+CLA 2139 Major Greek Authors

-CLA 2072 Roman Literature and Civilization CLA 2139 Major Greek Authors General Elective
+CLA 2072 Roman Literature and Civilization General Elective

-General Elective CIS 1230 Introduction to Computing General Elective
+General Elective CIS 1230 Introduction to Computing

+General Elective

 General Elective General Elective

-FOURTH Y EAR
+FOURTH YEAR

 Semester One Semester Two

 Course in Concentration V Course in

 Concentration VII

 Course in Concentration VI Course in

-III 0110 TI D W 11 227 A D DIH 0100 Concentration VIII
+Concentration VIII

 HIS 2110 The Roman World to 337 A.D.
-General Elective PHI 3120 Introduction to Logic General Elective
+PHI 3120 Introduction to Logic

+General Elective General Elective

 General Elective CIS 1238 Computer Concepts

-General License CID 1230 and Applications

 and Applications

-^{} These courses fulfil the General Education requirements of The American University of Athens, and should be chosen from the courses outlined on page 37.
+These courses fulfil the General Education requirements of The American University of Athens and should be chosen from the courses outlined on page 37.

-^{} These courses fulfil the requirements for the chosen concentration and should be taken as described in each of the following Humanities concentrations.
+These courses fulfil the requirements for the chosen concentration and should be taken as described in each of the following Humanities concentrations.